 He added that the USMCA, which is replacing NAFTA, "put workers before special interests."

-Trump said that the "American dream is back" with his presidency and that the "great American comeback" would be "pro-worker, pro-family and pro-citizen."
+He added that the "American dream is back" with his presidency and that the "great American comeback" would be "pro-worker, pro-family and pro-citizen."

 "Today I urge other nations to follow our example and liberate your citizens from the crushing weight of bureaucracy," Trump said, adding: "With that, you have to run your own countries the way you want."